| 2001

 understand that we are united.
 We were united before

+this happened."
 We just passed Bedford, VA, and the vista of the Appalachian

 hillsides, covered with millions of trees under a setting